Footballers' Wives: Home releases

 All five series were re-released in the UK by Acorn Media in Dolby Digital and with new artwork.
 Acorn also released a "Complete Collection" box set featuring all five series, and both series of Footballers' Wives Extra Time.

 Legacy

 On Saturday 15 July 2006 in the UK, the BBC made a spoof mini-episode entitled The Last Ever, Ever Footballers' Wives that was broadcast as part of Sport Relief live telethon.
 The six-minute episode featured four cast members from the last season, Zöe Lucker, Sarah Barrand, Laila Rouass, Halacy Kurenski and Ben Richards, who played their respective roles, with Sport Relief host Graham Norton playing new Sparks captain Brendan Spunk.

-The Guardian described the show upon its 20th anniversary, "The show is now regarded as something of a kitsch cult classic, regularly appearing in meme form on social media."
+The Guardian described the show upon its 20th anniversary, "The show is now regarded as something of a kitsch cult classic, regularly appearing in meme form on social media".

-A musical in the works based on the show.
+A stage musical adaptation was developed, first as a concept album and then, in 2025, a full production in London and Edinburgh.